The SAE is a form that is completed by a licensed counselor or substance abuse therapist.

 The SAE form is standard in Michigan and the therapist or doctor will go over the following topics with the Petitioner:

-- Lifetime Conviction History – The doctor will rely on the information you give them.
+Lifetime Conviction History – The doctor will rely on the information you give them.
 Having your attorney go over your driving record with you will ensure that your information is accurate.

-- Testing Instruments – The doctor will give you a written test.
+Testing Instruments – The doctor will give you a written test.
 The test is given so that the doctor can give you an accurate diagnosis.
 Knowing what sort of things are on the test and how to prepare for the test is something your attorney will go over with you thoroughly.

-- Lifetime Treatment History for Alcohol and/or Drug Abuse – Again, this is something the doctor will rely on you to give them.
+Lifetime Treatment History for Alcohol and/or Drug Abuse – Again, this is something the doctor will rely on you to give them.
 The doctor will want to know what sort of drinking and drug treatment programs you have completed.

-- Lifetime Support Group History – Under this section, you’ll list any support groups that you have attended in the past or are currently attending know.
+Lifetime Support Group History – Under this section, you’ll list any support groups that you have attended in the past or are currently attending know.
 Support groups include Alcoholics Anonymous (AA), church groups and other counseling groups that help you cope with your drinking problem.

-- Continuum of Care – If the doctor believes you need to continue substance abuse counseling it’ll be noted under this section.
+Continuum of Care – If the doctor believes you need to continue substance abuse counseling it’ll be noted under this section.

-- Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.
+Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.

 At the hearing, the hearing officer will review all of the documents that have been submitted and will ask you many questions to make sure your verbal answers are the same as all of the responses in the SAE and letters.
-It’s absolutely essential that the letters corroborate what is in the SAE.

 Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
 He’s known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.